hitchtest/hitch/docs/plugins/hitchpostgres.rst

 Set up postgres
 ---------------

-In your test, define the postgres installation you will use, e.g. a system postgres:
+In your test, define the version of postgres that you want to test with:

 .. code-block:: python